sbroddy/standalone-docker-sailpoint-iiq/ssb/dockerized_builder/README.md

 The build also fails under the default v17 Oracle Java SE Development Kit environment on the Apple M1.
 This method of building the WAR file should eliminate the need to install additional or alternate dependencies to the hosts's environment by building the WAR file from a container.

+Docker Desktop users on Apple M1 may benefit from selecting the experimental virtualization framework in Docker Desktop.

 # Usage